percona/percona-server-mongodb-operator/source/private.rst

             --description=my-backup```

-   Don’t forget to specify the name of your cluster instead of the ``<cluster-name>`` part of the Backup Coordinator URL (the same cluster name which is specified in the `deploy/cr.yaml <https://github.com/percona/percona-server-mongodb-operator/blob/master/deploy/cr.yaml>`__ file).
-Also ``<storage>`` should be substituted with the actual storage name, which is featured as a subsection inside of the ``backups`` one in
+   Don’t forget to specify the name of your cluster instead of the ``<cluster-name>`` part of the Backup Coordinator URL (the cluster name is specified in the
    `deploy/cr.yaml <https://github.com/percona/percona-server-mongodb-operator/blob/master/deploy/cr.yaml>`__
+   file).
+Also substitute ``<storage>`` with the actual storage name located in a subsection inside of the ``backups`` in the
+   `deploy/cr.yaml <https://github.com/percona/percona-server-mongodb-operator/blob/master/deploy/cr.yaml>`__
    file.
-In the upper example it is ``minio``.
+In the earlier example this value is ``minio``.

-5. To restore a previously saved backup you will need to specify the backup name.
-List of available backups can be obtained from the Backup Coordinator as follows (supposedly that you once again use the Backup Coordinator’s proper URL and the storage name like you did in previous step):
+5. To restore a previously saved backup you must specify the backup name.
+With the proper Backup Coordinator URL and storage name, you can obtain a list of the available backups:

    .. code:: bash

          kubectl run -it --rm pbmctl --image=percona/percona-server-mongodb-operator:0.3.0-backup-pbmctl --restart=Never -- list backups --server-address=<cluster-name>-backup-coordinator:10001

-   Now, restore the backup, using its name instead of the ``backup-name`` parameter:
+   Now, restore the backup, using backup name instead of the ``backup-name`` parameter:

    .. code:: bash